aliencaocao/SCL-Indonesian-Address-Element-Extraction/README.md

 Credit to Guillaume Genthial (https://guillaumegenthial.github.io) for original code and idea.
 This repo is modified based on the chars-lstm-lstm-crf model.

 Model Arch:

-GloVe 840B vectors
+1. GloVe 840B vectors
-Chars embeddings
+2. Chars embeddings
-Chars Bi-LSTM
+3. Chars Bi-LSTM with dropout = 0.125
-Bi-LSTM
+4. Bi-LSTM with dropout = 0.125
-CRF (Conditional Random Field) using IOBES tagging scheme
+5. CRF (Conditional Random Field) using IOBES tagging scheme

 Related Paper Neural Architectures for Named Entity Recognition by Lample et al.